Everything about Tibet Trip — A Complete Travel Guide

 It is always crucial to maintain a healthy body during our travel.
 The capital city of Lhasa itself sits at 3,550m above sea level, while Everest Base Camp stays at 5,088m.
 For a few of us, at such dizzying heights, it can be easily prone to suffer from AMS (Acute Mountain Sickness) if you don’t take the time to acclimatize yourselves.

-As we all know that, Tibetans, on the other hand, are genetically adapted to residing at higher altitudes.
-They have comparatively more red blood cells than most of us and that simplifies them to live with the lesser amount oxygen at even at soaring altitudes.
+As we all know, Tibetans, on the other hand, are genetically adapted to residing at higher altitudes.
+They have comparatively more red blood cells than most of us and that simplifies them to live with a lesser amount of oxygen even at soaring altitudes.

 Best Places to Travel in Tibet

-The perfect time to explore Tibet is from May to October when summer sunshine melts the snows and roads with high passes are free to travel.
-It is highly recommended in autumn for fiery foliage or spring for wildflower sprawling as natural carpets.
+The perfect time to explore Tibet is from May to October when summer sunshine melts the snow and roads with high passes are free to travel.
+It is highly recommended in autumn for fiery foliage or in spring for wildflowers sprawling as natural carpets.
 If you’re just heading for Lhasa, however, don’t discount winter – when Himalayan snows offer breathtaking scenes.

 Tip: